Is Beekeeping in Kenya Really Profitable in 2024?

 Bees have many products such as honey, beeswax and propolis, royal jelly, pollen, bee venom, and bee brood.

-which is the best type of honey to buy in Kenya?
+Which is the best type of honey to buy in Kenya?
 Honey is the key product of beekeeping.
 Honey mostly contains sugars (80-85%) that are easily absorbed by the body.
 Honey is made from nectar which is a sugary secretion of flowers.

 It has a high market value, is very profitable, and has a high growing demand in the local and export markets.
 Its demand stems from its many traditional and medicinal uses.
 The commonly used of honey in Kenya are;